outr/scribe/README.md

 logger.addHandler(LogHandler(level = Level.Debug, writer = new FileWriter(directory, FileWriter.Daily())))
 ```

+You may want to use `Logger.Root` instead of `logger` to set this handler globally.

 ### Configuring the Logger ###

 A `Logger` is actually just a case class with some additional functionality added on.
 The `Logger` contains `name`,